Argentina opens door to U.S. vaccine donations with legal tweak

-BUENOS AIRES, July 2 (Reuters) - Argentina will tweak legislation to help the country receive U.S. donations of COVID-19 vaccinations, senior officials said on Friday, a move that could also help unlock deals that have proved tricky with drugmakers like Pfizer Inc (PFE.N).
+BUENOS AIRES (Reuters) - Argentina will tweak legislation to help the country receive U.S. donations of COVID-19 vaccinations, senior officials said on Friday, a move that could also help unlock deals that have proved tricky with drugmakers like Pfizer Inc.

 A government decree will soften legal clauses around negligence, remove a reference to “fraudulent maneuvers” and create a fund to compensate people harmed by a vaccine.